 In the United States, the Federal Reserve, or the Fed, controls the supply of money.
 It is the only entity that can produce money.
 However, the money supply generally remains constant.
-Instead, the Fed controls the availability of money by buying and selling bonds.
-Bonds and interest rates have a negative relationship, so when bond prices increase, interest rates decrease.
+Instead, the Fed controls the availability of money by buying and selling bonds to and from banks.
+Bonds and interest rates have a negative relationship, so when bond prices increase, interest rates decrease and vice versa.

 Low Interest Rates and Bonds

 When interest rates are low, bond prices are high.
 Because low-interest rates cause higher bond prices and result in a lower return on investment, the demand for bonds is lower.
 However, the supply of bonds increases as bond prices increase and interest rates decrease.

 High inflation rates cause the demand for bonds to fall because inflation causes lower interest rates and return on investment, meaning people would rather invest in something higher earning such as the stock market.
 It also increases the supply of bonds.
 Demand for bonds will also decrease when bonds become riskier than other investments and when bonds become difficult to sell.
 Demand will increase when wealth in the economy increases, causing people to invest more money in bonds, regardless of the price.

 The Fed's Control Over Interest Rates

 Although several factors influence the supply and demand of bonds, which then influences interest rates, the Federal Reserve can also influence interest rates using bonds.
 When the Fed buys bonds, the money supply increases and interest rates decrease.
 The Fed can also influence interest rates the other way by selling bonds to increase revenue and decreasing the money supply in the economy.